salmandar/salman-ul-hassan-dar/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Salman Ul Hassan Dar is a PhD candicate at the Bilkent University.
+His research interests include machine learning, computer vision and medical imaging.
+He is working as a researcher at the National Magnetic Resonance Center (UMRAM), where he he develops algorithms for acceleration MR imaging.